Obama, Ryan agree: NFL's replacement officials need replacing

-WASHINGTON/CINCINNATI, Ohio (Reuters) - In a presidential campaign packed with nasty attack ads, truth-bending allegations and general rancor, there finally is something that Democrats and Republicans can agree on:
+WASHINGTON/CINCINNATI, Ohio, Sept 25 (Reuters) - In a presidential campaign packed with nasty attack ads, truth-bending allegations and general rancor, there finally is something that Democrats and Republicans can agree on:

 The replacement officials in the National Football League stink.